neondatabase/neon/docs/sourcetree.md

 The workspace_hack crate exists only to pin down some dependencies.

 We use [cargo-hakari](https://crates.io/crates/cargo-hakari) for automation.

-`/zenith`

-Main entry point for the 'zenith' CLI utility.
-TODO: Doesn't it belong to control_plane?

 `/libs`:
 Unites granular neon helper crates under the hood.